jenkins-x/jx-community/README.md

 * [#jenkins-x-dev](https://app.slack.com/client/T09NY5SBT/C9LTHT2BB) for developers of Jenkins X

 Find out more about our bi-weekly office hours, where we discuss all things Jenkins X, and other events [here](https://jenkins-x.io/community/).

+Or ask questions about Jenkins X or post topics for discussion in [our Discourse forum](https://jenkinsx.discourse.group/).
+Join the [Jenkins X Discourse](https://jenkinsx.discourse.group/) forum to read answers to commonly asked questions and post additional questions.

 ## Contributing